PoisotLab/ms_betacov_mapping/README.md

 of betacoronaviruses, can be an important issue for human health [@Calisher2006BatImp; @Moratelli2015BatZoo].
 Accordingly, we collected the IUCN rangemaps for known hosts of betacoronaviruses, to illustrate where hotspots of host diversity are.
-These results are presented in Fig xx.a.
-As per our current knowledge of which bats are hosts of betacoronaviruses, these hotspots are primarily South-East Asia, parts of Europe, and to a lesser extent sub-saharan Africa.
-Even the subset of chiroptera that are hosts of betacoronaviruses fits the evolutionary timeline of the group.
-Chiropterans can be classified as Microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera [@Springer2013PhyBat; @Teeling2005MolPhy].
+These results are presented in @fig:richness (top).
+As per our current knowledge of which bats are hosts of betacoronaviruses, these hotspots are primarily South-East Asia, parts of Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes.
+Previous research (**Anthony et al., 2017; Mollentze & Streicker, 2020**) states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health; locally diverse, virus-rich bats communities could represent an increased risk of spillover under climate change (**Ice ice berg berg**).
+This probability involves multiple factors, among which the relatedness of hosts (which can make the jumps easier (**Longdon et al., 2011; Mollentze et al., 2020; Wolfe et al., 2007**), and the overall tendency of hosts within a locality to share viruses, which may limit viral diversity because of within-host competition (Leeks et al., 2018; Sallinen et al., 2020).
+All things considered, the richness of known betacoronaviruses hosts is not a sufficient predictor of spillover risk, and we should move towards a more coevolutionary understanding of this system.

 ![Top panel: relative diversoty of known bat hosts of betacoronaviruses.
 This map shows that the region with the largest number of possible hosts is